youtube channel

 If they are on track, you want to let them know that you notice the excellent job that they are doing and encourage them to continue doing a fantastic job.

-If you notice they have gotten off track, you need to catch that as quickly as possible.
-Seeing someone getting off track quickly will stop time and resources from being wasted and correct them, so they don’t think what they are doing is right.
+If you notice they are off track, you need to catch that as quickly as possible.
+Seeing someone getting off track quickly will stop wasting time and resources and correct them so they don’t think what they are doing is right.

 You don’t want to wait until a performance review to find out they have gone way off track and now have to double back and redo everything they have been working on.
 Checking in with your team members often and providing feedback will help everyone meet their expectations.